 - Community engagement strategy - easy read version (pdf / 465 KB)

 Ways to get involved

 Here are some examples of how we consult and involve people:

-- We have established the physical and sensory impairment partnership board and supporting reference groups;
+- We have established the North Yorkshire Disability Forum and supporting reference groups.

 - We organise residents' forums in residential care homes and extra care facilities.